Get Off the Grid in Mexico With a Weekend in Laguna Bacalar

 In Playa del Carmen, you can take the ADO first class bus from the station on Calle 12 and Avenida 20.
 The cost is 322 pesos (about $17 usd) for a one way trip.
 The buses leave every two hours, and you can see the full schedule here.
 There are also second class busses called Mayab that run the route.
 These cost 222 pesos ($12 usd) if you’re really on a budget.

 I strongly recommend choosing the first class bus.
-It’s more comfortable, has a bathroom, and most importantly… it’s faster!
+It’s more comfortable, has a bathroom, and most importantly… it’s faster.
 We missed the first class bus on our way home and hopped on a Mayab instead.
-It ended up taking an extra HOUR because of all the stops added in (and it was late too…) I’d rather spend the extra five bucks for a faster trip!
+It ended up taking an extra hour because of all the stops added in (and it was late too…) so honestly I’d rather spend the extra five bucks for a faster trip.

 Our hostel Yaxche Centro had a shuttle to their own private spot on the beach where we spent two days swimming, kayaking (100 pesos per hour), reading, and relaxing on the water.
 There are also plenty of beachfront hotels and campsites, so there’s something for every budget here.

-One of our two days was super rainy so we spent them both on the water, but you can also rent stand up paddle boards, visit the San Felipe Fort, day drink, do a boat tour (sold on the street corner by the fort, 250 pesos per person), snorkel, check out the nearby cenote Azul, and even go down a giant water slide into the lake.
+One of our two days was super rainy so we spent them both on the water, but theres so much to do to fill a weekend in Laguna Bacalar.
+Rent stand up paddle boards, visit the San Felipe Fort, day drink, do a boat tour (sold on the street corner by the fort, 250 pesos per person), snorkel, check out the nearby cenote Azul, or even go down a giant water slide into the lake.

 Where to Eat at Laguna Bacalar

-I was surprised because every meal I had in this small town was delicious!
+I was surprised because every meal I had in this small town was delicious.
+I shouldn’t have been, though, because this is Mexico and the food is just consistently on another plane from the rest of the world.

 Nightlife in Laguna Bacalar